UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Paul Welsh, Reader, Institute of Cardiovascular and Medical Sciences, University of Glasgow)

 Paul is an epidemiologist with a wide range of research interests encompassing biomarkers, lifestyle, and clinical research in the fields of cardiovascular disease, diabetes, metabolism, and healthy ageing, including influential clinical trials, large observational studies and meta-analyses.
-He leads the Metabolic Medicine Biomarker Laboratory, and has a particular interest in cardiovascular disease risk stratification, and cardiac biomarkers.
+His eclectic portfolio of work includes >300 publications with an H-index of >65.
+Recently, he led the revision of the Scottish national cardiovascular risk score, ASSIGN 2, which is now being integrated into clinical practice.

 Key contacts